isazi/AOFlagger/README.md

 The input is a time series.
 Data could be one or two dimensional, in the scenario that we are currently investigating.
 The output is a flagging mask that, when applied to the data, cancels the RFI out.
+Or the mask could be only kept internally and applied to the input data, permanently modifying it.

 ### Statistics